50% off 16th Birthday Celebration

 For all public class locations in Melbourne and Sydney for this course, see our locations page.

-- A digital Statement of Attainment in HLTAID011 Provide first aid (Including HLTAID010 Provide basic emergency life support, and HLTAID009 Provide cardiopulmonary resuscitation)
+- A digital Statement of Attainment in HLTAID011 Provide first aid (Including HLTAID010 Provide an emergency first aid response, and HLTAID009 Provide cardiopulmonary resuscitation)

 - Your statement (certificate) will be emailed upon successful completion after 7pm the same day, or next business day if the class runs on a weekend